landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 -	Printed documentation added to the lab notebook should be attached permanently.
 -	Save all the images that you generate with the lab instrumentation to the drive under R, and write the path in the lab notebook.
 -	All entries should be consecutive.
 Always record dates.
--	Backup: at the end of the day photograph the pages of the notebook that you worked on and save them in R:\projects\BrBoMaster\WaterQ\LabNotebook.
+-	Backup: at the end of the day photograph the pages of the notebook that you worked on and save them in R:\Projects\BrBoMaster\WaterQ\LabNotebook.
 The file name should follow the following convention: yyyy-mm-dd_PageNumber_YourName, where PageNumber is the page number in the physical notebook.
 Store the physical notebook in the top drawer of your workstation.

 **Instrumentation setup**